blooming-roses/reading-notes/README.md

 ***What is a Growth Mindset?***
 Growth mindset is when we believe that even their most basic abilities can be developed into something greater through hard work and determination.

-***3 reminders of how to keep yourself in a growth mindset:***
+***3 reminders of how I can keep myself in a growth mindset:***
- - Ask questions
+ - *Ask questions about anything I have trouble understanding anything.*
- - Learn well, not fast
+ - *Learn well, not fast.
+Take your time to learn what you need to learn.*
- - Push out of your comfort zone
+ - *Push out of your comfort zone, try new things and explore new interests!*